Is Reliant Energyactually cheap for YOU?

 - Smart home enthusiasts

-Every Reliant Energy plan ranked against every other Texas retailer by actual cost at your usage.
+Every Reliant Energy plan ranked against every other Texas retailer by supplier rate at your usage, with each plan's EFL linked for the all-in price.
 Free, 30 seconds.

-Price Reliant Energy for my usage →Five tools.All free.
+Rank Reliant Energy at my usage →Five tools.All free.

 No account, no credit card, no paywall.
 Ever.